 + PRO: Foreign incomes can stretch further in Mexico

-Expats from high-income countries such as the US and Canada are in luck and find that the cost of living in Mexico can afford them a relatively luxurious lifestyle.
+Expats from high-income countries such as the US and Canada often find that the cost of living in Mexico can afford them a relatively luxurious lifestyle.

 - CON: Not everything is cheap

 Don’t move to Mexico believing that everything is automatically cheaper – especially for those from developing countries.
 Of course, typical expat and tourist areas are on the rise and upmarket beach-side condos aren't in everyone’s budget.
-Credit cards also charge high-interest rates and big purchases need to be planned accordingly.
+Credit cards also charge high interest, and big purchases must be planned accordingly.

 Healthcare in Mexico